lidofinance/docs/docs/guides/steth-integration-guide.md

 ### What is wstETH

-wstETH is an ERC20 token that represents the account's share of the total supply of stETH total supply (stETH token wrapper with static balances).
+wstETH is an ERC20 token that represents the account's share of the stETH total supply (stETH token wrapper with static balances).
 For wstETH, 1 wei in [shares](#steth-internals-share-mechanics) equals to 1 wei in balance.
-The wstETH balance and can only be changed upon transfers, minting, and burning. wstETH balance does not rebase, wstETH's price denominated in stETH changes instead.
+The wstETH balance can only be changed upon transfers, minting, and burning. wstETH balance does not rebase, wstETH's price denominated in stETH changes instead.
 At any given time, anyone holding wstETH can convert any amount of it to stETH at a fixed rate, and vice versa.
 The rate is the same for everyone at any given moment.
 Normally, the rate gets updated once a day, when stETH undergoes a rebase.
 The current rate can be obtained by calling `wstETH.stEthPerToken()`

 #### wstETH shortcut